Open-o3-Video: Grounded Video Reasoning with Explicit Spatio-Temporal Evidence: Experiments

-\textbf{Results on General Video Understanding and Temporal Grounding Benchmarks.} We further evaluate our method on a broad suite of video understanding benchmarks, comparing against three categories of baselines: (i) closed-source commercial models such as GPT-4o~\citep{openai2024gpt4o}, (ii) open-source general-purpose video LLMs including Qwen2.5-VL-7B~\citep{qwen2.5vl}, and (iii) recent reasoning-focused models such as VideoRFT-7B~\citep{wang2025videorft} and VideoR1-7B~\citep{videor1}, which treat video understanding as text-only reasoning.
+\textbf{Results on General Video Understanding and Temporal Grounding Benchmarks.} We further evaluate our method on a broad suite of video understanding benchmarks, comparing against three categories of baselines: (i) closed-source models such as GPT-4o~\citep{openai2024gpt4o}, (ii) open-source general video LLMs including Qwen2.5-VL-7B~\citep{qwen2.5vl}, Video-LLAMA3~\citep{damonlpsg2025videollama3}, and InternVL-2.5-8B~\citep{internvl2.5}, and (iii) recent reasoning-focused models such as VideoRFT-7B~\citep{wang2025videorft} and VideoR1-7B~\citep{videor1}, which treat video understanding as text-only reasoning.
 In contrast, our method combines reasoning with explicit spatio-temporal grounding, enabling evidence-based inference.
 As shown in Table~\ref{tab:general_video_understanding}, \name{} achieves consistent improvements across all datasets.
 Across VideoMME, WorldSense, and VideoMMMU, our model shows consistent gains over Qwen2.5-VL-7B, with notable improvements on long videos (+4.1\%) and perception-related tasks (+3.1\% on WorldSense recognition and +3.3\% on VideoMMMU perception), highlighting enhanced temporal reasoning and perceptual grounding.
-Compared with dedicated video reasoning methods, our model achieves comparable or even superior results, while providing more interpretable evidence in its reasoning process.
-On TVGBench, which directly measures temporal grounding, our model surpasses the baseline by a large margin (+4.5 mIoU), indicating significant gains in temporal localization.
+For long-range video reasoning, our model achieves 69.4\% accuracy on the LongVideoReason-eval benchmark (LRR), and outperforms the baseline by +10.1\%.
+Compared with dedicated video reasoning methods, our model achieves results comparable to or even superior to theirs while providing more interpretable evidence in its reasoning process.
+On TVGBench, which directly measures temporal grounding, our model surpasses the baseline by a large margin (+4.5\% mIoU), indicating gains in temporal localization.
 These results show that our approach \textbf{maintains the QA strength of general video LLMs} while enhancing the spatio-temporal grounding capability.